react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-object.md

 `navigation.navigateDeprecated(name, params)`

-- `name` - A destination name of the route that has been defined somewhere
+- `name` - _string_ - A destination name of the screen in the current or a parent navigator.
-- `params` - Params to pass to the destination route.
+- `params` - _object_ - Params to use for the destination route.

 In a stack navigator ([stack](stack-navigator.md) or [native stack](native-stack-navigator.md)), calling `navigate` with a screen name will have the following behavior: